bezzlab/mzIdentMLVisualiser/mzIdentMLExtractor/README.md

-# ProViewer
+# mzIdentMLExtractor
-Protein Visualisation plugin to Galaxy
+A java library to extract proteomics data from mzIdentML file